Xalalau/backdoor-shield/README.md

   - Prints detections to the console;
   - Logs detections grouped and individually by type with contents.

-Honestly, I don't know of a free addon that looks like this.
+Honestly, I don't know of a free GMod addon that does all this.

 # Install